ssbc/ssb-index-feeds-spec/README.md

 full censensus only a quorum is needed.
 Imagine you have groups of groups, where instead of having each member of a feedless identity ack a link between the identity and another linked identity, you would only have say 2/3 of the members do that.
+Another thing to note about groups of groups is that in the consensus form they end up being the same as just a group of all the individual feeds.

 For a good starting point for existing discussions on SSB going back 5 years (linked in the thread):